yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 While still on the topic of NVFlinger goodies, we present a highly requested feature!
 Veteran users will remember that during its single threaded days, yuzu would allow control over game speed.
-With the arrival of multicore, known at the time as [Project Prometheus](https://yuzu-emu.org/entry/yuzu-prometheus/), this feature had to be disabled to the chagrin of many people.
+With the arrival of multicore, known at the time as [Project Prometheus](https://yuzu-emu.org/entry/yuzu-prometheus/), this feature was only available in single core mode, to the chagrin of many people.
 How time flies!

-{{< gh-hovercard "8508" "yuzu now has control over the frame time calculation," >}} allowing a new method to calculate game speed regardless of CPU emulation!
+{{< gh-hovercard "8508" "yuzu now has control over the frame time calculation," >}} allowing a new method to unlimit the framerate regardless of the CPU emulation mode!
 You can find the option in `Emulation > Configure… > General > Limit Speed Percent`.
-Needless to say, if you want to make a game run faster, you must have the hardware performance to reach the new target speed.
+Needless to say, if you want to make a game run faster, the game should allow it, and you must have the hardware performance to reach the new target speed.

 {{< imgs
     "./speed.png| No visual change compared to previous versions, but completely new functionality"